Read time: 7 mins

 Mission Control is not about dramatic rescues or pretending we are rocket scientists.
 It is about building confidence into a process that will never be perfectly predictable.
 The stories are different, but the lesson is the same.
 You cannot stop turbulence.
 You can only decide how you ride it.

 That is why we design for volatility.
+Practically, that means screener review checkpoints built into the study timeline, clear escalation norms so the right people are in the loop before a problem compounds, and communication agreements with clients established before fieldwork begins — not during a crisis.
 We rescreen when integrity demands it, even when it slows us down in the short term.
 We make tradeoffs in daylight so there are no surprises in the dark.
-We protect participants from being treated like numbers and we protect clients from being blindsided.
+We protect participants from being treated like numbers, and we protect clients from being blindsided.
 That is what builds trust, not the illusion of perfection.

 When it works, everyone feels it.
 Participants feel respected enough to tell the truth.
 Clients feel steady even when the fieldwork is anything but.
 And the team feels like they can breathe, because they know there is a rhythm that holds them when things get messy.